munnaMia/DSA/README.md

 ## Here i shared my all learnings.

-<mark> All the Text and explanation you see is done by me.
-So if i made any mistake sorry for that.</mark>
+<mark> If i made any mistake sorry for that.</mark>

  ## Lessons :
 - Lesson 01
+    - What is DS
+    - Classificaion of DS
+    - More about Classification
+    - Structural Design pattern
-    -
+- Lesson 02